The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Model Description

 \section{Model Description}

 We consider a single server Markovian queue under the FCFS discipline, where customers arrive according to a Poisson process with rate $\lambda$.
-The service rate may be dynamically set to either a low or a high value, $\mu_l<\mu_h$, without any switching cost.
-The service provider receives a fixed reward $R\geq0$ per customer admitted, and incurs holding and service costs as follows.
+The service rate may be dynamically switched among $k$ available values $\mu_1<\mu_2<\dots<\mu_k$ without any cost.
+The service provider receives a fixed reward $R$ per customer admitted, and incurs holding and service costs as follows.
 The holding cost is equal to $h(x)$ per unit time, where $x$ is the number of customers in the system.
 The function $h(x)$ is assumed to be increasing and convex.
-The service cost is equal to $c_l$ or $c_h$ per unit time, for using service rates $\mu_l$ and $\mu_h$, respectively, where $c_l<c_h$.
-We also assume that the low cost rate $c_l$ is incurred even when the system is empty, because of the presence of fixed costs.
-Let $c=c_h-c_l$ denote the service overhead paid under high service speed.
-Without loss of generality we normalize $c_l=h(0)=0$.
+The service cost is equal to $c_j$ per unit time, for using the service rate $\mu_j$, respectively, for $j=1,\ldots,k$.
+We assume that